is-the-bench-arch-safe

 Let’s talk core strength and the bench press arch.

-If your core’s not up to par, you’ll want to beef it up before trying to master that arch.
+I learned the hard way that if your core’s not up to par, you’ll want to beef it up before trying to master that arch.

 If you’re not there yet with your core strength, focus on exercises like planks, dead bugs, and bird dogs to build up that foundational strength.